Avivbens/fast-alfred/docs/app/setup/bundler-options.md

 ---
 prev: false
-# next:
+next: true
-#     text: 'Missing Configuration File'
-#     link: '/app/troubleshooting/missing-config-file'
 ---

-# Bundler Options
+# Bundler Options 🏗️

 `fast-alfred` bundles the files based on the configuration file from the root of your project.